Statue of Abraham Lincoln (Prestonsburg, Kentucky): History

+In July 2019, the statue was refurbished and relocated to the Middle Creek National Battlefield.

 Description

 The statue and base stands almost 19 feet (5.8 m) in height.
 Conn maintained that the statue, if the concrete base is included is the second largest seated Lincoln statue in the world.
-The largest being the Abraham Lincoln Memorial on the National Mall in Washington D.C.
+The largest is the Abraham Lincoln Memorial on the National Mall in Washington D.C.
 The statue is white with a white base.

-The statue had to be put in place by a crane.
+A crane had to put the statue in place.
 It had to be delivered in three pieces due to the large size.
-The statue weighs over a ton, not counting its cement base that is 16 feet square (1.5 m²) and six feet (1.8 m) high.
+The statue weighs over a ton, not counting its cement base that is 16 feet square (1.5 m2) and six feet (1.8 m) high.